knanne/knanne.github.io/_posts/2017-02-03-Notes on Django.md

     return HttpResponse("Hello, world.
 You're at the polls index.")
 ```

-add the corresponding urls for the app
+Add the corresponding urls for the app

 ###### `polls/urls.py`
 ```python